 Built by Bell in Buffalo, New York.
 On January 15, 1942 delivered to the U.S. Army Air Force (USAAF) as P-39F-1-BE Airacobra serial number 41-7204.
-Disassembled and shipped overseas to Australia arriving on February 2, 1942 and reassembled.
+Disassembled and shipped overseas to Australia arriving February 2, 1942 and reassembled.

-Assigned to the 5th Air Force, 8th Fighter Group (8th FG) and operated from 7 Mile Drome near Port Moresby.
+Assigned to the 5th Air Force (5th AF), 8th Fighter Group (8th FG) and operated from 7 Mile Drome near Port Moresby.
 No known nose art or nickname.
-Next, assigned to the 35th Fighter Group, 39th Fighter Squadron.
+Next, assigned to the 35th Fighter Group (35th FG), 39th Fighter Squadron (39th FS).
 No known nose art or nickname.

 On June 16, 1942 although 2nd Lt.
-Harvey E. Rehrer had the day off, but volunteered to fly for a sick pilot.
-Took off from 14 Mile Drome near Port Moresby piloted by 2nd Lt.
+Harvey E. Rehrer had the day off, he volunteered to fly as a replacement for a sick pilot.
+Took off from 14 Mile Drome (Laloki) near Port Moresby piloted by 2nd Lt.
 Harvey E. Rehrer as one of four Airacobras led by Lt.
 Francis Royal on a patrol mission.
-Flying in formation, they were joined by two other Airacobras from 12 Mile Drome and the combined formation climbed to 22,000' to patrol the Rigo area for enemy aircraft.
+Flying in formation, they were joined by two additional P-39 Airacobras from 12 Mile Drome and the combined formation climbed to 22,000' to patrol over the Rigo area.

-Rehrer was flying 'tail end charlie' in the formation, and was experiencing power problems with his engine.
-A a fill in pilot, Rehrer was not flying his regular aircraft or formation position.
-A6M2 Zeros from the Tainan Kōkūtai were sighted directly above at 25,000' proceeding in a southwesterly course.
+During the flight, Rehrer was flying as "tail end charlie" and was experiencing power problems with his engine.
+As volunteered replacement pilot, Rehrer was not flying his regular aircraft or formation position.
+Meanwhile, A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group) were spotted directly above at 25,000' flying in a southwesterly course.

-Zeros broke away from the main formation and maneuvered to attack.
-Without being observed, a Zero maneuvered behind Rehrer's tail and open fired from the rear.
-Rehrer observed tracer bullets from behind him, and before he could react, his aircraft was hit, drop tank set on fire.
+Zeros broke away and maneuvered to intercept.
+Without being observed, a Zero maneuvered behind Rehrer's tail and open fired.
+Rehrer saw tracer bullets from behind him, and before he could react, his aircraft was hit with his center drop tank set on fire.
 Fellow pilots observed him going down in flames and did not see him bail out.

-Damaged, on fire and descending In an inverted spin, Rehrer managed to kick off the right cockpit door and bail out.
-When his parachute opened, his shoulder was dislocated.
-Wartime records say this aircraft was shot down near Rigo, but this was proved incorrect after the discovery of his wreck in 2006.
+Damaged, on fire and descending in an inverted spin, Rehrer managed to kick off the right cockpit door and bail out.
+When his parachute opened, his shoulder was dislocated by the jolt.

 Fate of the Pilot